SashaPatsel/coding-drills/w9/05-stacks-to-queue/README.md

 - remove
 - peek

 You can only use the methods of the stack constructor to manipulate your data.
+Do not use any other data structures for this activity.